archivematica/Issues/.github/ISSUE_TEMPLATE/testing-checklist.md

 **External tools**: null

-Given that a processing configuration XML file is included in the transfer

-When the transfer is processed as a Zipped Bag transfer
+When *SampleTransfers/BagExamples/SimpleBagWithProcessingMCP* is processed as a Zipped Bag transfer
 - [ ] then the Transfer and Ingest processing will follow the decisions set out in the processing configuration XML file, rather than the default configuration

-### 2.10
+### 2.1

 **Severity**: Low